bcrowell/bcrowell.github.io/faster_than_light/index.md

 An object has a vector called a momentum vector.
 In relativity, the momentum vector measures how hard an object's impact will be if it hits something.
 It also measures its energy, such as the energy in a firecracker or an atomic bomb.
-It turns out that in relativity, mass and energy are equivalent (the famous E=mc^2), so even a stationary, inert rock has a massive amount of energy ("mass-energy"), and this too is incorporated into its momentum vector.
+It turns out that in relativity, mass and energy are equivalent (the famous E=mc^2), so even a stationary, inert rock has a stupendous amount of energy ("mass-energy"), and this too is incorporated into its momentum vector.

 Incorporated in what way?
 Well, there is only one sensible direction for the momentum vector to point, and that's parallel